 Occupational Health and Safety Act (OHSA): Duty of Care

 Workplace violence and harassment policies: OHSA Section 32 mandates a policy to address workplace violence and harassment.
 The policy must define both, describe the employer's commitment, detail investigation procedures, and outline support for affected workers.
-Many employers have generic policies—yours must be specific, known to all employees, and actually followed.
+Employers have generic policies; yours must be specific, known to all employees, and actually followed.
+See our workplace harassment policy template with best practices for a compliant starting point.

-Joint Health and Safety Committee (JHSC): If you have 20+ employees, you must establish a JHSC with equal representation from management and workers.
-JHSC members must receive training (MSA-certified).
-The committee meets monthly, inspects the workplace, and investigates incidents.
-This is not a compliance checkbox—it's a critical early warning system.
+Joint Health and Safety Committee (JHSC): If you have 20+ workers, you must establish a JHSC with equal representation from management and workers, including certified members who have completed the prescribed certification training — confirm current training requirements with the Ministry.
+The committee meets at the frequency the OHSA prescribes, inspects the workplace, and reviews incidents.
+It's a critical early warning system, not a compliance checkbox.

 Audit trigger: Review your JHSC meeting minutes from the past 12 months.
 Do they show evidence of active workplace inspection, hazard identification, and corrective action?
 If your JHSC minutes are sparse or generic, you have a compliance gap.